Teaching Resources & Guides > 3 Tips For Teaching Science To Multiple Ages — It Doesn’t Have To Be Hard!

 3 Tips For Teaching Science To Multiple Ages — It Doesn’t Have To Be Hard!

-Science is a fun and creative subject for everyone, and it seamlessly taps into various learning styles.
-Therefore, it’s adaptable and easy to make enjoyable for all learning types.
-One of the more challenging tasks for homeschool educators is teaching science to multiple age groups.
-But with the right strategies, teaching science to multiple ages doesn’t have to be complicated.
+One of the more challenging tasks for homeschool educators is teaching multiple age groups.
+However, with the right strategies, teaching science to multiple ages doesn’t have to be complicated.
+Read on for tips on how to do that!

 How to Teach Science to Multiple Ages in Your Homeschool

 Homeschoolers love getting hands-on with science.
-Sometimes parents make the mistake of creating textbook-heavy science learning, and kids tend to lose interest in those settings—so adding hands-on learning fun is super important!
+Sometimes parents make the mistake of creating textbook-heavy science learning, and kids tend to lose interest in those settings—so adding hands-on learning is super important for keeping them engaged!

 Experiments are the best way to let kids get hands-on in science learning.

-If you are looking for a single experiment to engage multiple ages, here are a few options:
+If you are looking for a complete science project to engage multiple ages, here are a few easy options using kits:

 Teaching science doesn’t have to come only from structured science lesson plans and a traditional textbook.

-Most bookstores offer books on similar topics in numerous age categories.
+Use your library to find books on similar topics for different age groups.
 For example, you could get age-appropriate books about robotics or space science for your middle and high schoolers.

-Here are a few of our favorite recommendations that combine science, history, and experiments — making it so much fun!
+Here are a few of our favorite recommendations that tie together science, history, and experiments!

 If you’re looking for something to supplement your curriculum or take a closer look at a specific science discipline, Science Foundation Series is another great option.